-Medway Medical Centre was open Monday, Tuesday, Thursday and Friday between the hours of 8.30am to 1pm and 3pm to 6.30pm and Wednesday 8am to 12pm.
-The practice's telephone lines remained open between the hours of 12pm to 3pm on Monday, Tuesday, Thursday and Friday and between 12pm and 6.30pm on Wednesday.
-Patients were able to speak with a GP during these hours.
+King George Road Surgery was open Monday to Friday between the hours of 8.30am to 12pm and 2pm to 6pm.
+The practice's telephone lines remained open between the hours of 12pm to 2pm.
 Primary medical services were available to patients via an appointments system.
 There were a range of clinics for all age groups as well as the availability of specialist nursing treatment and support.
-There are arrangements with other providers (Medway On Call Care) to deliver services to patients outside of the practice's working hours.
+There were arrangements with other providers (Medway On Call Care) to deliver services to patients outside of the practice's working hours.